 A thoracic disc prolapse is another term for a herniated disc located in the region of the 12 thoracic vertebrae (T1 to T12), which form the central portion of the spine.
-A disc can become prolapsed from sudden injury or years of constant pressure from the spine, which can force the outer layer of the disc to tear and the inner disc fluid to leak.
+A disc can become prolapsed from sudden injury or years of constant pressure from the spine, which can force the tough outer layer of the disc to tear and the gel-like center of the disc to leak.

 Symptoms of thoracic disc prolapse